hashed-io/hashed-network-portal-ui/docs/tutorials/native_bitcoin_vault_user_guide.md

 <img src="./assets/login_screen.png" style="width: 30vw; min-width: 250px">
 </div>

-1. If you have more of one account imported on **Polkadot extension** you can choose an account.
+1. If you have more of one account imported on **Polkadot extension**, you can choose an account.
     <div style="text-align: center">
     <img src="./assets/portal_choose_account_login.png" style="width: 30vw; min-width: 250px">
     </div>